apache/drill/_docs/manage-drill/017-how-multiple-users-share-a-drillbit.md

 ## Data Isolation

-Data isolation is typically a requirement for multiple users on a Drill cluster.
-By using row/column level security permissions ??link to doc?? in views, you can achieve data isolation.
+Tenants can share data on a cluster using Drill views and impersonation. ??Link to impersonation doc.??